pespila/max-min-hill-climbing-algorithm/README.md

 max-min-hill-climbing-algorithm
 ===============================

-This algorithm reconstructs Bayesian Networks from observational data.
-Therefor it first builds the skeleton of the DAG (directed acyclic graph) with the max-min parents and children (mmpc) algorithm.
+*This algorithm reconstructs Bayesian Networks from observational data.
+Therefor it first builds the skeleton of the DAG (directed acyclic graph) with the max-min parents and children (MMPC) algorithm.
 Afterwards it directs the edges between the vertices with the Bayesian Dirichlet likelihood-equivalence uniform score.
-For more information on that read the report appended or "The max-min hill-climbing Bayesian network structure learning algorithm", by Ioannis Tsamardinos, Laura E. Brown & Constantin F. Aliferis.
+For more information on that read the report appended or **"The max-min hill-climbing Bayesian network structure learning algorithm"**, by Ioannis Tsamardinos, Laura E. Brown & Constantin F. Aliferis.*

 INSTALL
 -------------------------------
-Before you can use this package, be sure you have the latest R version (>=3.0), "RCPP" version (>=0.11.1) and the "igraph" package installed.
+Before you can use this package, be sure you have the **latest R** version (>=3.0), **RCPP** version (>=0.11.1) and the **igraph** package installed.

-Download the R-source file and install it into your R environment with:
+Download the R source file and install it into your R environment with:

-install.packages("mmhc...")
+**install.packages("mmhc_1.0.tar.gz")**

+Include the library with:

+**library(mmhc)**

 Here is the example from the man pages of the package: